The current state of access to Agri-Finance in Kenya

-Compared to other parts of East Africa, Kenya has a well-developed financial market.
-Many services are widely available, ranging from credit and loans, savings and payments from commercial banks and micro- finance institutes (MFIs), savings and credit cooperative societies (SACCOs), and mobile-based transfer services, like M-PESA.
-The number of Kenyans using these services has almost tripled over the past decade.
-Fintech has been a major driver of this development, having made it possible to link bank accounts to mobile money.
-However, this boom in financial services provision is slow paced in the agriculture sector, at least based on current savings and lending patterns.
+Kenya’s financial market is well-developed compared to other parts of East Africa.
+There are a variety of services available, such as credit and loans, savings and payments from commercial banks and micro-finance institutes (MFIs), savings and credit cooperative societies (SACCOs), and mobile-based transfer services like M-PESA.
+The use of these services by Kenyans has tripled over the past decade, thanks in large part to fintech which has allowed for bank accounts to be linked to mobile money.
+However, financial services in the agriculture sector are lagging behind other sectors in terms of savings and lending patterns.

-Agribusiness is not the most attractive venture for financial services.
-The appropriateness of the financial services for the micro, small and medium sized enterprises (MSMEs) in agriculture remains questionable.
-MSMEs supply 80% of the food consumed by Kenyans, however majority operate in the informal sector and are particularly vulnerable to shocks.
-Kenyan farmers and agribusinesses have of recent been affected by erratic weather, severe floods, fall armyworms and desert locust invasions, and had to cope with the mobility restrictions and supply chain disruptions that accompanied the necessary public health measures to curb the spread of COVID-19.
-Yet transforming the Kenya’s food systems desperately needs investments and innovations to which contribute towards sustainable access to healthy food for all.
+Agribusiness is not a popular choice for financial services.
+Financial services for micro, small, and medium-sized enterprises (MSMEs) in agriculture are questionable.
+Although MSMEs provide 80% of the food consumed in Kenya, most operate informally and are vulnerable to shocks.
+Kenyan farmers and agribusinesses have recently faced erratic weather, floods, fall armyworms, and desert locust invasions.
+They also had to deal with mobility restrictions and supply chain disruptions due to COVID-19.
+However, Kenya’s food system urgently needs investments and innovations to ensure sustainable access to healthy food for all.

 Is there hope?

-Going digital is offering a quantum leap in the provision of more traditional financial services to Kenyans.
-Can the same hold true for customising and de-risking financial products for farmers and agribusinesses?
-New, innovative and digital products targeting farmers and agribusinesses are surfacing: like weather station, satellite-based and hybrid weather insurances; area-yield indices insurance; and dairy livestock and multiple peril crop insurances.
-For instance, The Kenya National Agricultural Insurance Program, Global Index Insurance Facility, Kenya Livestock Insurance Programme (KLIP) and ACRE Africa offer valuable opportunities to learn, collaborate, replicate and scale solutions across the food system.
-Going digital may offer opportunities for farmers to connect with quality input suppliers, diversify their markets, access to information, all important aspects in sustaining their financial resilience.
-It can also support mitigates risks and breaks the vicious cycle of debt, challenges presented by supply chain disruption, and costly social demands.
+Digitalization is revolutionizing the delivery of traditional financial services to Kenyans.
+Can this also be applied to making financial products safer and more tailored to farmers and agribusinesses?
+New digital products for farmers and agribusinesses are emerging, such as weather station and satellite-based insurances, area-yield indices insurance, and livestock and crop insurances.
+Programs like the Kenya National Agricultural Insurance Program, Global Index Insurance Facility, Kenya Livestock Insurance Programme (KLIP), and ACRE Africa offer opportunities to learn, collaborate, replicate, and scale solutions across the food system.
+Going digital can help farmers connect with quality input suppliers, diversify their markets, and access information, all crucial in sustaining their financial resilience.
+It can also mitigate risks and break the vicious cycle of debt and challenges caused by supply chain disruptions and costly social demands.

 Sources of information